 3. Take them on a doggy vacation

-Last year I was living in Lymm, very close to the village centre, with loads of displays on the weekend before Bonfire night and on November 5th.
+When I had Daisy I lived in a village called Lymm, close to the centre which meant loads of displays on the weekend before Bonfire night and on November 5th.

-As Daisy was older, we decided to take her on a mini break over the first week in November and went to Sleights on the Yorkshire Coast.
+As Daisy was older, for her last fireworks night, we decided to take her on a mini break over the first week in November and went to Sleights on the Yorkshire Coast.